 Harvest → High West Saloon and Distillery

 Across the street, from Harvest, you’ll find yourself at the bottom of the Quit N' Time ski run and in front of High West’s Old Town location housed in two historic buildings.
 The Saloon is in an old Livery Stable built sometime around 1907.
 Horses that pulled carts of ore out of the mines were kept there.
 In fact, the horseshoe seen in the High West logo was a horseshoe found while renovating the livery.
 The livery would later become the National Garage.
-When a building across the street went down in flames, the heat was so intense that it peeled other layers of paint from the building.
+When the Coalition building across the street went down in flames, the heat was so intense that it peeled other layers of paint from the building.
 The National Garage sign boasts a layered patina look that High West has preserved.
 Whisky lovers and hungry patrons can enjoy a beverage or a delicious meal at the world’s only ski-in-ski-out gastro distillery.
-A favorite amongst locals and tourists alike.
+It’s a favorite amongst locals and tourists alike.

 Now connected to the National Garage sits the stately Victorian-style Ellsworth J. Beggs House.
 E.J.
 Beggs was a master carpenter who built his home in 1914.
 At the time, it was one of only two Victorian homes in town.
 The Pyramid House is one of the three most common house types built in Park City during the mining era.
 The physical evidence from the period that defines this as a typical Park City mining era house are the simple methods of construction, the use of non-beveled wood siding, the plan type, the simple roof form, the informal landscaping, the restrained ornamentation, and the plain finishes convey a sense of life in a western mining town of the late nineteenth and early twentieth centuries.